Aprenda sobre EB-5

 What Data is Available: FOIA requests can yield aggregate statistics including:

-Filing a FOIA Request: You can file a FOIA request through the USCIS website at uscis.gov/foia-requests.
+Filing a FOIA Request: You can file a FOIA request through the USCIS website at uscis.gov FOIA page.
 Requests typically take 20 to 45 days to process, though complex requests may take longer.

 Privacy Concerns: Individual case information is not released under FOIA.
 All data is aggregated to protect individual privacy.
 Personally identifiable information is redacted from any responsive documents.